danthegoodman1/cloudComputingCourse/01-intro_to_virtual_machines/README.md

 The point?
 It is far more worth your time to let someone else deal with the low level hardware and networking, and just have platforms (with various levels of control, virtual machines giving you the most) that you can _drop code on and run it._

-*In this lesson* we will be learning about my two favorite Virtual Machine hosts (Google Compute Engine and DigitalOcean), how to get *securely* setup on each platform, how to put a web application on the virtual machine, and how to expose that machine to the world.
+*In this Module* we will be learning about my two favorite Virtual Machine hosts (Google Compute Engine and DigitalOcean), how to get *securely* setup on each platform, how to put a web application on the virtual machine, and how to expose that machine to the world.

 I'd also like to mention that while DigitalOcean can be used for production infrastructure (I and many other people have), it is better suited to development.
 This will become more obvious why as you go through the course but it is mostly for inter-service communication and orchestration.